Online scammers love email. And email phishing is one of their favorite ways to try to take your money. Can you spot a phony phishing email?

 The term “phishing” is a play on the word fishing because cyber-criminals bait users with phony emails and websites to get info.
 The FBI’s Internet Crime Complaint Center reports losses in excess of $30 million to phishing schemes in one year.

 The endgame of an online phishing exhibition is to extort your money.
 It usually starts with an email that looks legitimate with an ominous warning that your account has been hacked or heralding an offer that’s too good to be true.
 The email provides convenient links that take you to what appears to be the company’s website.
-But the website is a clever fake that usually includes forms to get passwords, social security numbers, and other personal info.
+However, the website is a clever fake that usually includes forms to get passwords, social security numbers, and other personal info.
 The online crooks use this data to hack your accounts, steal your online identity, and take your hard-earned cash.

 What are the properties of a scammy email?